-- 4.3 Copeland Borough Council and Cumbria County Council jointly commissioned WSP to carry out a Transport Improvement Study for the Plan area.
-This study assessed the impacts of the Plan on the highway network and identified transport improvements to mitigate the cumulative effects of development over the Plan period together with potential indicative costs. - 4.4 The A595 serves key settlements in Copeland, including Whitehaven, Egremont and Millom, and Sellafield, the single biggest employer in West Cumbria.
+- 4.7 The A595 serves key settlements in Copeland, including Whitehaven, Egremont and Millom, and Sellafield, the single biggest employer in West Cumbria.
 It also provides a strategic link to the M6 and wider national markets.
 However, the A595 acts as a constraint to the long term economic aspirations of the area.
-The A595 is predominately single carriageway with limited overtaking opportunities, experiences significant congestion associated with Sellafield shift patterns, has a large number of junctions, and there are poor alternative route options resulting in resilience issues. - The Council, working with Cumbria County Council and National Highways, 4.5 have supported the need to deliver a Whitehaven Eastern Relief Road.
-A Transport Appraisal Guidance stage 1 study was completed and led to an options appraisal and business case being produced in 2017.
-It was then considered as a project for Road Investment Strategy 2 (RIS2), but required further confirmation about its position with the Local Plan and future growth opportunities, and the Council now hopes it will be included with the next Road Investment Strategy which cover the period 20250-2030.
-The scheme, which is supported in Local Plan policy CO2PU, is important as it would remove traffic from Whitehaven town centre; significantly improve the capacity, resilience and reliability of the A595 corridor.
+The A595 is predominately single carriageway with limited overtaking opportunities, experiences significant congestion associated with Sellafield shift patterns, has a large number of junctions, and there are poor alternative route options resulting in resilience issues. - 4.8 The Council, working with Cumbria County Council and National Highways, have supported the need to deliver a Whitehaven Eastern Relief Road.
+A Transport Appraisal Guidance Stage 1 study was completed and led to an options appraisal and business case being produced in 2017. - 4.9 It was then considered as a project for Road Investment Strategy 2 (RIS2), but required further confirmation about its position with the Local Plan and future growth opportunities, and the Council now hopes it will be included with the next Road Investment Strategy which cover the period 2025-2030.
+The Council has prepared a Topic Paper outlining the potential growth opportunities associated with the Relief Road. - 4.10 Whilst the scheme does not have a defined preferred route, it is supported in Local Plan Policy CO2.
+It is important to secure funding for the scheme as it would remove traffic from Whitehaven town centre, significantly improving the capacity, resilience and reliability of the A595 corridor.
 It would also enable strategic growth and new investment opportunities, especially to the south of Whitehaven, which is particularly constrained by existing road infrastructure.
 It should be noted that the delivery of the Local Plan is not dependent on the construction of the Whitehaven Eastern Relief Road.